KChantal/SignBridge/README.md

 **Building Bridges for Inclusive Communication**

 SignBridge is an early-stage project being developed in close collaboration with members of the D/deaf and hard-of-hearing community.

-From day one, the focus is on accessibility, real usability, and inclusion — with true, lived experience at the very heart of the process, and a vital part of all development.
+With key focus is on accessibility, real usability, and inclusion, and true, lived experience at the very heart of the process, and a vital part of any development of the app.

-Feedback and ideas are welcome — please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for more.
+Feedback and ideas are welcome - please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

-_Currently focused on support for BSL (British Sign Language), with plans to expand to, and support, ASL, and additional sign languages in the future_
+_Currently focused on support for British English/BSL (British Sign Language), with plans to expand to, and support, ASL, and additional sign languages in the future_

 ---

 ### Project goals:

-- A mobile-first tool that converts speech or text into accessible formats — including text output and, optionally, AI-generated BSL videos (with further language support to follow)
+- Mobile application that converts speech or text into accessible formats - including text output and, as a current stretch goal, AI-generated BSL videos (with further language support to follow)
 - Support for real-time transcription assisting in everyday interactions (e.g. in-person conversations, phone calls, and more)

 ---